blockonomics/woocommerce-plugin/README.md

 ### My order page is repeatedly refreshing on payment, how to fix this? ###
 Your webhost is blocking incoming callbacks from bots, our you have a DDOS protection in place that is causing this.
 Blockonomics server uses curl for payment callbacks and cannot emulate a browser accessing your website.
 Remove the DDOS protection for blockonomics.co

+### I have multiple websites, how do I set this up? ###
+Just create a new xpub for each site and add to wallet watcher.
+In merchants tab you will get option to specify callback url for each of them.
+Install this plugin on each of your sites and following the same setup procedure.
+Thats it!
+You can monitor many sites under same blockonomics emailid.

 ## Screenshots ##

 ![](assets-wp-repo/screenshot-1.png)